Yaachaka/C_book_solutions/Chap06: Loops/knkcch06readme.txt

 1+1/1!+1/2!+1/3!+ ... +1/n!
 where n is an integer entered by the user.

-@@@@ Project 12: knkcch06proj12: Modify Programming Project 1 so that the program
+@@@@ Project 12: knkcch06proj12: Modify Programming Project 11 so that the program
-continues adding terms until the current term becomes less than epsilon, where epsilon is a small (floating-point) number entered by the user.
+continues adding terms until the current term becomes less than ε, where ε is a small (floating-point) number entered by the user.
 ==========================================================================